Slovene Australians: History

-After WW2, many Slovenian refugees migrated to Australia to escape death and persecution at the hands of Dictator Tito's totalitarian Communist regime.
+A lot of Slovenian Axis collaborators and their families migrated to Australia after World War II, fleeing persecution by the post-war socialist government of Josip Broz Tito.

 Demographics

 Numbers

 In the 2001 Australian Census, 14,189 Australians declared that they were of Slovenian origin.
 In the 2006 Australian Census, 16,093 Australians declared that they were of Slovenian origin.
 Because many Slovenians came from the Austro-Hungarian Empire they identified themselves as Austrians.

+Distribution

+According to the 2016 Australian Census, there were 5,557 Slovenian-born people living in the country.
+The majority of them lived in either Victoria (2,172 or 39.1%) or New South Wales (1,773 or 31.9%).